-ENG 108 Composition and Rhetoric II (3) i, ii, iii.
+ENG 108 College Writing and Research (3) I, ii, iii.
 Instruction in reading various literary genres and continued practice in writing.
+Fulfills second half of the General Studies requirement in English composition.
 Prerequisite: A grade of C or higher in ENG 104.

 ENG 112 Honors Composition and Rhetoric (3) i.
-An enriched course open to students with ACT English scores above 23.
+An enriched course open to students who pass the Writing Placement Examination administered by the Department of English, Foreign Languages, and Journalism and who score above the 90th percentile in English on the ACT using national norms.
 This course fulfills the English composition requirement for basic skills in general studies for four-year degree programs.